Bjorgeh/Weather_app/README.md

 This project is focused on developing a simple yet functional desktop weather application using Qt Quick QML, C++, and JavaScript.
 The application aims to provide an intuitive and user-friendly interface that displays real-time weather updates and forecasts for selected cities.

 ## Requirements
-v Qt Creator 10.0.3 or newer <br>
+1. Qt Creator 10.0.3 or newer
-v Qt Desktop 6.6.0 MINGW 64 <br>
+2. Qt Desktop 6.6.0 MINGW 64
-x Qt WebAssembly 6.6.0 Multi Threaded (This is under testing)
+3. Qt WebAssembly 6.6.0 Multi Threaded (This is under testing)

 ## Features
 1. **City Selection**: Allows users to choose a city to view weather data, implemented as either a search field.